aryang13/Emotion-Detector-and-Song-Suggestor-Web-App/reports/M1/README.md

 ## Team member's tasks
 ### 1. Deepan Chakravarthy
+was responsible for the skeleton code of the model and training of the dataset.
+The prepared dataset was loaded with the appropriate labels and transformed.
+As we are applying transfer learning, a pretrained resnet18 was loaded with no modifications to the layers yet. this was done to check the accuracy of the model given a raw resnet18.
+Since this is a classification task, crossentropy loss was used for training.
+A test accuracy of 85% was acheived after 10 epochs.
+I am currently working on modifying the FC layers and validating the code.
 ### 2. Aryan Gandhi
 ### 3. Steve He
 Since we are planning to host the website using google cloud service, I have tried to deploy some simple (non-ML related) dynamic website using through Django.
 And users are able to visit our website given the public address of our hosting machien.